hikettei/cl-waffe/Readme.md

 ・3d mat operations

-・save models
+・save and restore models

-・Automatic optimization of compute nodes
+・Automatic convert from non-destructive operation to !modify call in forward process.

 # Tutorials